tarunsinghofficial/wayfinder/README.md

 - `PRIVATE_OBA_GEOCODER_API_KEY` - string: Your Geocoder service's API key.
 Leave this blank if you don't have one.
 - `PRIVATE_OBA_GEOCODER_PROVIDER` - string: Your Geocoder service.
 We currently only support the Google Places SDK (value: "google").

+### Trip Planner

+- `PUBLIC_OTP_SERVER_URL` - string: Your OpenTripPlanner 1.x-compatible trip planner server URL.
+Leave this blank if you don't have one.

 ## Building

 To create a production version of your app: